-Over the past three months, the need for this space has only been amplified for our community - especially those who identify as people of color.
-The pandemic we’re experiencing is hurting Black and Indigenous people and people of color (BIPOC) at much higher rates than white people.
-And the current uprising against police brutality makes plain the deep pain, rage, and fear so many of us feel in the face of structural racism.
+The need for this space has only been amplified for our community over the past year - especially those who identify as people of color.
+The pandemic is hurting Black and Indigenous people and people of color (BIPOC) at much higher rates than white people.
+And the continued fight against police brutality makes plain the deep pain, rage, and fear so many of us feel in the face of structural racism.

 We are fired up, and ready to use our skills to transform spaces and relationships, yet systems of inequality and white supremacy continue to create roadblocks.
 It’s time to invest the resources to remove these barriers where we can.